Robbery

 Bronx Robbery Defense Attorney

-Providing Experienced Legal Representation
+Experienced Legal Representation for Robbery Charges

 The crime of robbery involves taking an item from a person's possession or their immediate presence through the use of force or threats of violence.
 This is a serious crime, as it can sometimes involve deadly weapons (in which case the charge is escalated to aggravated robbery).